devoxin/JukeBot-JS/README.md

 prefix     - This is the character users will need to prefix their messages with to use the bot version    - DO NOT CHANGE.
-This helps diagnose issues should you encounter any. hardblock  - Users blocked from using the bot everywhere donators   - Users that have access to additional benefits within the bot
+This helps diagnose issues should you encounter any. hardblock  - Users blocked from using the bot everywhere
 ```

 Once you've filled in config.json with the relevant info, return to your command window and type in